Mazotis/ffmpeg-on-clear-linux/README.md

 Run [FFmpeg](https://ffmpeg.org/) on [Clear Linux](https://clearlinux.org/) including H.264 and VP9 hardware acceleration in Firefox and Google Chrome.
 Chromium can decode VP9, but not the H.264/ACC media format.

-This is an automation How-To repository for building FFmpeg and minimum dependencies.
+This is an automation How-To for building FFmpeg and minimum dependencies.
 My motivation is wanting hardware acceleration for video playback.
 Thank you, @xtknight for the initial [VP9](https://github.com/xtknight/vdpau-va-driver-vp9) acceleration bits.
 Thank you, @xuanruiqi for the [VP9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) with additional fixes.

 ## What's Included